seregonwar/PkgToolBox/README.md

 Currently, I am the only developer 👨‍💻 and handling all the work can be challenging.
 Any support is greatly appreciated! 🙌

+**P.S.** if you are able to use the OpenOrbis sdk you could be really useful.
+I would like to create a version of this application that can run directly on PlayStation so that I can manipulate pkg files directly from there!
+Contact me! ;)

 ## Description
 PS4 PKG Tool is a tool for manipulating PS4 PKG files.
 It allows you to extract, inject, modify, and obtain information about PKG files.